Bayesian Geostatistical Modeling for Discrete-Valued Processes: Data illustrations

 We are interested in the relative abundance of the Northern Cardinal, a bird species that is prevalent in Eastern United States.
 Figure \ref{fig:bird}(a) shows the number of birds observed in 2019, with the sizes of the circle radii proportional to the number of birds at each sampling location.
 The dataset was extracted with the help of the R package \textit{bbsAssistant} \citep{burnett2019bbsassistant}; it contains 1515 irregular sampling locations.
 From Figure \ref{fig:bird}(a) we observe that the counts tend to increase as latitude decreases, and we thus take latitude as a covariate to account for the long range variability in the population.

-We implemented three NBNNMP models with neighbor size $L = 20$.
-Each NBNNMP is based on one of the spatial copulas listed in Table \ref{tbl:copula}, with negative binomial marginals $\mathrm{NB}(\exp(\x(\sv)^\top\bbeta),r)$.
-We used the same link functions for copulas and prior specifications as in the first simulation experiment.
-We fitted the models to 1215 randomly selected observations and used the remaining 300 observations for model comparison.
-For each model, we ran the MCMC algorithm for 30000 iterations, discarding the first 10000 iterations, and collected posterior samples every five iterations.
-We compared the models using their predictive performance metrics.
-Details are provided in the supplementary material.
-Overall, the Gaussian copula outperformed the other two, and we therefore proceed with the analysis of the full dataset with the Gaussian copula NBNNMP model.
+We considered the Gaussian copula NBNNMP model defined in Example \ref{ex:nb}, with spatially varying marginal $\mathrm{NB}(\exp(\x(\sv)^\top\bbeta),r)$, where $\bbeta = (\beta_0,\beta_1)^\top$.
+We used the same link functions and prior specifications as in Section \ref{sec: sim2}.
+We first examined model performance under different values of $L$.
+Overall, parameter estimates were quite robust.
+The estimates of mixture weights suggested that the effective number of neighbors for each location was quite consistent for $L$ between $10$ and $20$.
+Also, there was no discernible differences for out-of-sample predictive performance.
+Therefore, we took $L = 20$ as a reasonable upper bound.
+We also compared NBNNMP models with the three copulas listed in Table \ref{tbl:copula}, using the same link functions for copulas as in Section \ref{sec: sim1}.
+The three models were evaluated based on their predictive performance.
+Overall, the Gaussian copula outperformed the other two.
+Details of these analyses are provided in the supplementary material.

+We proceeded to analyze the BBS data with the Gaussian copula NBNNMP model with $L = 20$.
 The posterior mean and 95\% CI estimates of the regression parameters $\beta_0$ and $\beta_1$ are $6.53\,(5.61, 7.38)$ and $-0.09\,(-0.11, -0.06)$, respectively, suggesting an increasing trend in the Northern Cardinal counts as the latitude decreases.
 The corresponding estimates of the dispersion parameter $r$ are $1.88\,(1.55, 2.22)$, indicating that there is overdispersion over the domain.
 Figure \ref{fig:bird}(b) and \ref{fig:bird}(c) show the posterior predictive median of the counts and the $95\%$ posterior predictive CI width, respectively.
 Figure \ref{fig:bird}(b) displays the domain's spatial variability.
-The estimated uncertainty, as shown in Figure \ref{fig:bird}(c), is meaningful, as areas with high uncertainties correspond to those where the observed counts are quite heterogeneous.
+The estimated uncertainty, as shown in Figure \ref{fig:bird}(c), is meaningful, as areas with high uncertainty correspond to those where the observed counts are quite heterogeneous.
 Figure \ref{fig:bird}(d) provides a spatial map of the mean of the negative binomial marginals, which depicts a North--South trend.
-Model checking results are illustrated in Figure \ref{fig:bird2}, including a posterior summary of the Gaussian quantile-quantile plot, and the histogram and spatial plot of the posterior means of the residuals.
+Model checking results are shown in Figure \ref{fig:bird2}, including a posterior summary of the Gaussian quantile-quantile plot, and the histogram and spatial plot of the posterior means of the residuals.
 The results suggest good model fit.